CMC’s Federal School Code is 004506.

 Colorado Mountain College President’s Scholarship

-The President’s Scholarship is a $1000 tuition scholarship available to recent graduates of qualifying local high schools or GED/HSE completers.
+The President’s Scholarship is a $1000 tuition scholarship available to recent graduates of qualifying local high schools or GED/HSE completers who are enrolled full-time.
+Completion of a FAFSA is required to be eligible for this scholarship.

 Work Study Programs